web2solutions/T-Rex-Specs/README.md

  #### Note:

- 	T-Rex offers directly access to the data model for every registered application.
+ 	T-Rex offers directly access to the complete data model and storage for every registered application or plugin.

  	It means, except when the developer need to created a new database table, he will not need worry about the model of the application, keep focusing on the controller and view layer only.

  	It has available also,  all meta data for DHTMLX forms for every table on the shared database.
-It means developer will may take advantage of T-Rex even for designing him application's forms
+It means developer will may take advantage of T-Rex even for designing him application's forms.

+ 	Every registered application has directly and authenticated server access through $dhx.REST.API namespace and AgileREST server stack.
+Check it documentation.

+ 	Every registered application has directly local database access automatically keeping it in sync with online database through the $dhx.dataDriver namespace.

 Repository: T-Rex is built on top of $dhx framework, under the namespace $dhx.ui.desktop